Insoft-UK/Xprime/Xcode/Tools/note/hpnote.md

 ![#000000](https://placehold.co/15x15/FFFFFF/000000.png)

 >[!NOTE]
->The “*Default*“ color is ⚫️ black or ⚪️ white for foreground color, depending on whether the theme is light or dark. “*Clear*” is fully transparent, regardless of the theme.
+>The 🔲 *Default* color is ⬛️ *Black* or ⬜️ *White* for foreground color, depending on whether the theme is light or dark. 🔲 *Clear* is fully transparent, regardless of the theme.

 **F** = Foreground UInt16le